McGrathWormStuff/Image_Processing/Python/README.txt

 	   of shape (512, 2048) is 0 0 2000 100.
 	c.
 Desired output file name

+	Output: csv file with all of extracted features and their associated folder and image names

 	Example call: python3 LiveBodyAnalysis.py /mnt/c/Users/Documents/My_Data 0 0 2000 100 output
+	For me: python3 LiveBodyAnalysis.py /mnt/c/Users/fhcle/Documents/GeorgiaTech/McGrath_Lab/Image_Annotation/Prefiltering_Manual 0 0 2000 100 extracted_features

 2. Feature Exploration: FeatureExploration.py User Inputs
 	a.
 Name of file produced by LiveBodyAnalysis.py, which must be located in same folder